bllanos/201503_direct3d_demo/README.md

 - Before merging code into the 'master' branch, merge the 'master' branch into your working branch and ensure that the merged code works properly.

+- All shaders will be compiled for shader model 4.0 (as determined by the rendering configuration files).
+The Direct3D device will be created with a feature level of 10.0, and will be set to use a hardware driver.